 It is common to leave the WLC Management Interface on an untagged/native VLAN.
-Because of the CoS tagging discussed previously, this is not a wise choice.
-The WLC uses only CoS tags, which require the presence of the 802.1q tag in the Ethernet frame.
+Because of the CoS tagging discussed previously, this is not a wise choice if you enable 802.1p marking on the WLC.
 Without that 802.1q tag, there is nowhere to put the CoS markings, and QoS fails on the Management Interface.

 Even if you do not put any WLANs on the Management Interface, you might still encounter QoS issues with:

 - CAPWAP control packets sent by the WLC to its APs